DeisData/deisdata.github.io/python/python-fundamentals/index.md

 ## Python as a calculator

-An incredibly simple yet pivotal role of Python is to perform math calculations (additional, subtraction, multiplication, etc.).
+An incredibly simple yet pivotal role of Python is to perform math calculations (addition, subtraction, multiplication, etc.).
 We show how to basic action below.

 You'll see the symbol `#` used often.
 These are comments, and they are used to write descriptions.
 Any characters following `#` are not run or executed.